Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 The inventory that's been coming in is for two reasons right now.
 Some is for anticipated sales that will be coming, and some is for current sales that we expect to increase given some of the lead time changes in the market.

-But remember, what we've said is that, our first goal for our cash is to invest in the business to grow the business as fast as we can.
+But remember what we've said is that our first goal for our cash is to invest in the business to grow the business as fast as we can.
 The second place we apply our cash is in M&A. And then the third place we invest our cash is in buybacks and return to shareholders.

-Right now, our backlog is up over 20% as I indicated in my opening remarks.
+Right now, our backlog is up over 20%, as I indicated in my opening remarks.
 So, we do see some significant changes and significant swings coming our way that's going to require more inventory and we've started that build process now.
-But that will start to abate, and not be that dramatic over the balance of the year.
+But that will start to abate and not be that dramatic over the balance of the year.

 Steven Fox - Cross Research LLC

 Got it.
 That's helpful.
-And then, in terms of the component mix pressures that occurred in Q1 on the margins; a little bit surprised by that.
+And then, in terms of the component mix pressures that occurred in Q1 on the margins, a little bit surprised by that.
 I don't know if I should be or not, but can you talk about maybe how the mix changes over the course of the rest of the year, and what it means for the margin swings quarter-over-quarter if you could?
 Thanks.

 Michael J. Long - Arrow Electronics, Inc.